How to Keep Apples from Browning

-Apples are a lunchbox favorite in our house.
+Apples are a lunchbox staple in our house.
 My oldest will bite into an apple with no problem, but my youngest will only eat them if they’re sliced.
-If there’s even a hint of browning though, she won’t touch them.
+And if there’s even a hint of browning, then she won’t touch them.

-We get the question all the time, “How do I keep apples from browning in lunchboxes?” and it’s a question I also wanted to know.
+Here at Healthy Family Project, we get this question all the time: “How do I keep apples from browning in lunchboxes?”
+And it’s a question I also needed answered!

 For more tips on how to pick, prepare and store apples, check out our Produce Tips section.